2016 Football League Championship play-off final

 The 2016 final, refereed by Bobby Madley, was watched by a crowd of more than 70,000 people in sunny conditions.
 Hull City won 1–0, the only goal of the game being scored by the man of the match Mohamed Diamé in the 72nd minute.
-It was Hull's their first game at Wembley since losing the 2014 FA Cup Final and marked their return to the Premier League for the first time since their relegation in the 2014–15 season.
+It was Hull's first game at Wembley since losing the 2014 FA Cup Final and marked their return to the Premier League for the first time since their relegation in the 2014–15 season.

 Hull were relegated back to the Championship the following season, as they finished 18th in the 2016–17 Premier League.
 Sheffield Wednesday finished the following season in fourth place but were knocked out in the play-offs by Huddersfield Town on penalties.